What is Confirmation of Payee?

 Match

-‘Match’ means the account name entered by the payer matches your bank account name.
+This means the account name the payer entered is an exact match for the bank account name.

 Close match